How pensions work

 The fact that your employer pays into your workplace pension is one good reason for having one – it is like extra pay.
 These contributions will be invested, with the aim of increasing the amount you have to retire on.

 There are two types of workplace pension – defined benefit and defined contribution.
-Our guide, Company pensions explained, has more information on this type of scheme.
+Our guide - what is a company pension? -has more information on this type of scheme.

 These work by you paying money into a pension scheme from a provider (selected by you, rather than your employer, unlike a workplace pension) and getting a sum at the end with which to buy an annuity or arrange income drawdown, although people have had more flexibility since April 2015.
 An annuity is a type of financial product that gives you retirement income for life.
-You can learn more about your income options under the 2015 changes in our guide.
+You can learn more about your options for cashing in your pensions in our guide.

 Like workplace pensions, personal pensions invest your money with a view to increasing it.
 Personal pensions are particularly suitable for the self-employed or people who aren't in work, who don't have access to workplace pensions.
 But anyone can save into a personal pension.